microsoft/VisualProfiler-Unity/README.md

 Clone, or download, VisualProfiler.cs and place it anywhere within the Assets folder of your Unity project.

 Next, add the VisualProfiler component to any gameobject in the Unity scene you wish to profile.
 The profiler is initially disabled (toggle-able via the initiallyActive property), but can be toggled via the enabled/disable voice command keywords.

+NOTE: For improved rendering performance you can optionally include the "Hidden/Instanced-Colored" shader in your project along with the VisualProfiler.

 IMPORTANT: Please make sure to add the microphone capability to your app if you plan on using the enable/disable keywords, in Unity under Edit -> Project Settings -> Player -> Settings for Windows Store -> Publishing Settings -> Capabilities or in your Visual Studio Package.appxmanifest capabilities.